luigisaetta/agents_on_oci/README.md

 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)

 ## Motivation
-I often have to design and develop prototypes, to show to our partners and customers how to use OCI Generative AI Service and OCI AI Agents to build solutions for their requirements.
+As part of my role, I frequently design and develop prototypes to demonstrate the application of Oracle Cloud Infrastructure (OCI) Generative AI Service and OCI AI Agents in crafting solutions tailored to our partners' and customers' requirements.

-I decided then to curate a list of basic building blocks and examples, to be able to more rapidly assemble these prototypes or any other requested demo.
+To expedite the assembly of these prototypes and any requested demonstrations, I have curated **a collection of fundamental building blocks** and **examples**.

-Then, I thought, **why not sharing these things**?
+I am now pleased to share these resources with you.

 ## List of basic building blocks
 * A reader for the configuration settings (TOML format)